 No trip to Yountville is complete without visiting at least one of famed Chef Thomas Keller’s restaurants.
 There are three in the city, plus a bakery, and they range from extremely difficult to relatively easy to get into.
 French Laundry is the difficult one as it has been voted the best restaurant in the world multiple times.
-Bouchon and Ad Hoc are the other two, with Bouchon being the more popular of the two as it is right next to the bakery which shares a name.
+Bouchon and Ad Hoc are the other two, with Bouchon being the more popular of the two as it is right next to the bakery, which shares a name.
 I got a chance to visit Bouchon on my last trip, and it was one of the best foodie experiences I have had in a long time.
-Here is all the information so you can experience it for yourself.
+Here is all the information so you can visit yourself.

 - Cost: $30-$40 a person

 - Location: 6534 Washington St, Yountville, CA 94599

 - This information is from my visit in 2016

 Bouchon is located right across the street from the parking area for V Marketplace on Washington St. There is a big parking lot you can use right next to the marketplace.
 The restaurant is a quaint red building right next to the bakery, which almost always has a line and which you can read about here.

 Before you ask, yes, the food is on the expensive side.
 That being said, this is Napa, where everything is on the pricier side.
 I doubt that you will leave feeling like you didn’t get your moneys worth as the food and experience here are both fantastic.

 The restaurant has an inviting and clean decor with lots of whites, reds, and marble tones.
 The interior has two dozen or so tables, and the exterior has a half dozen.
 I chose to sit outside as it was a beautiful day, and I wanted to take advantage of it.
 Also, be sure to get reservations far in advance if you plan to go on a weekend as this is an incredibly popular spot in the city.